solidusio/solidus_braintree/README.md

     $ bundle
     $ bundle exec rails g solidus_braintree:install

+## Fraud detection

+This gem has support for the advanced fraud tools flow from Braintree, to activate fully the associated Braintree account must enable advanced fraud tools in the Control Panel.

 ## Usage

 This gem extends your solidus application by adding a `POST /api/payment_client_token` endpoint to you application to generate Braintree payment client token.
 This endpoint requires an authentication token in your request header.